ibm-cloud-docs/citrix-netscaler-vpx/upgrade-netscaler.md

 {:note: .note}
 {:important: .important}

-# Upgrading your Citrix NetScaler VPX
+# Upgrading your Citrix Netscaler VPX
 {: #upgrading-your-citrix-netscaler-vpx}

 You must be connected to the VPN before attempting this procedure.